Unit rationale, description and aim

 To successfully complete an undergraduate Mathematics sequence, students need an understanding of a variety of basic Mathematical topics and an ability to apply that understanding to a variety of problems.
 To succeed at problem solving in Mathematics, students must have these skills at their fingertips and be able to recall them and choose an appropriate approach under some pressure.
 The assessment strategy chosen, while traditional, tests and supports student learning by providing opportunities to develop and test their problem-solving skills through the unit.

 Typing of Mathematical notation either requires a significant investment of time, or knowledge of advanced Mathematical typesetting software.
 Neither of those skills are suitable for an undergraduate course in Mathematics.
-Consequently, assignments, tests and examinations are typically handwritten and either submitted as hardcopy or scanned and submitted to a dropbox, rather than through Turnitin.
-Students may choose to type their responses and submit them electronically, but this is not a requirement of the unit.
+Consequently, the lecturer may request that assignments and tests are handwritten.

 Overview of assessments

-Continuous assessment – A single task which is submitted in 2 or 3 parts across the semester
+Continuous assessment – A single task which is submitted in 1, 2 or 3 parts across the semester as stipulated by the lecturer.

 Weighting